magickaiyang/MokuGo/README.md

 # MokuGo
-Play Gomoku with an algorithm, and compete for positions on the leaderboard!
+Play Gomoku with a 1-year-old computer program, and compete for positions on the leaderboard!

 ----------------------------